pypyr/docs/content/docs/getting-started/conditional-logic.md

     parent: getting-started
 weight: -50
 seo_article_headline: How to use conditional logic in a task-runner pipeline.
-seo_description: You can run or skip steps in a pypyr pipeline based on parameterized conditional statements.
+seo_description: You can run or skip steps in a pypyr pipeline based on parameterized conditional branching statements.
 topics: [control-of-flow]
 ---
 # conditional logic